Data Stability in Clustering: A Closer Look: Acknowledgements

-\paragraph{Acknowledgements:} We thank Maria-Florina Balcan and Yingyu Liang for helpful discussions and for suggesting exploring additive stability.
-We also thank Avrim Blum and Santosh Vempala for feedback on previous versions of this paper.
+We thank Maria-Florina Balcan and Yingyu Liang for helpful discussions, and we appreciate Shai Ben-David's, Avrim Blum's and Santosh Vempala's feedback on the writing.
+We also especially thank Shai Ben-David for helping us find a bug in the ALT 2012 version of this paper -- its claimed one pass streaming result was incorrect.